GREETINGS FROM TENNESSEE!

 (1) I QSL 100% to all received cards regardless of direct or buro!

 (2) Up until recently, I've had a "No SASE Required" policy.
 Unfortunately, I've recently had to go on medical disability, and the fixed income circumstances really bites.
 So effective immediately (29 March 2014), I would respectfully request an SASE for a domestic return.
-However if you really can't afford the extra postage, I never refuse a QSL card request.
-However, if your QSL card reflects service in the Armed Forces (including the Force Auxiliaries, State Guards, National Guards or Reserves, Active, Retired or Honorably Discharged), Fire Suppression, Law Enforcement or Emergency Medical Services, the "no SASE" offer stands.
+However I never refuse a QSL card request.
+But if your QSL card reflects service in the Armed Forces (Active or Veteran), civil Public Service in Fire Suppression, Law Enforcement, Emergency Medical Services or Rescue, the "no SASE" offer stands.
 You have my back, it's the least I can do for you!

 (4) Foreign QSL request need only include 1.00USD or 1.00 EURO for a return card.
 It's actually slightly more than that from the US to overseas, but I will make up the $.20!
 If I can't afford 20 cents, I am REALLY in trouble!
 Two greenbacks for a Stateside-to-foreign destination QSL is really unnecessary except for the QSL managers or Special Event stations, for which that $.20 would add up in a hurry!